Validator Economics

 |---|---|

-| Block rewards | Share of inflation based on stake |
+| Block rewards | Share of 8% inflation, proportional to stake |

 | Commission | Percentage of delegator rewards |